gasparian/multithread-file-reader/README.md

 ```

 #### Solution and results
-My current solution is pretty straightforward:
+High-level algorithm description:
- - First, we read file and split it in segments, based on segment size and delimiter, then each segment pointers are passed to the special channel;
+ - First, we read file and split it into segments, based on segment size and delimiter, then each segment pointers are passed to the special channel in `Ranker`;
  - Several spawned "ranker workers" (each one is a separate goroutine) already listens to that channel, parses incoming data, opens file, reads certain segment from it, and puts the records into the heap of fixed size (size is the top k that we need to return in the end);
  - Each of workers, after the input channel closes, send heap to the next channel;
  - Heaps from the final channel being merged with each other, and the list of urls with the top k values returned as a result;
 `Ranker` holds the described logic.

-I've used `go 1.18` and **no** third-party libraries.
+I've used `go 1.18` and **no third-party libraries**.

 Here is ranker test report example, where I've tried to get basic understanding of how much is the time difference using single workers vs multiple workers:
 ```